 [As featured in Hip and Healthy]

 When was the last time you had eight hours of uninterrupted sleep?
 Okay, make that six?
 Five?
 A recent survey* revealed that, as a nation, over half of us suffer from insomnia.
 The worry is that bad sleeping habits don’t just make nights unbearable, they have a profound knock-on effect during the day.
-And as if resembling a swamp monster, not being able to concentrate and feeling narky as hell wasn’t bad enough, insomnia can lead to much more serious issues such as diabetes, obesity and depression.
+And as if not being able to concentrate and feeling narky as hell wasn’t bad enough, poor sleep can lead to much more serious issues such as diabetes, obesity and depression.

-Establish a sleep ritual, that you stick to religiously, in the hour or so before bedtime.
+Establish a sleep ritual, that you stick to fairly religiously, in the hour or so before bedtime.
 Eventually your body will recognise the signals and start winding down automatically.
-Try drinking camomile tea, dimming the lights, meditating (Headspace is a great app) or reading.
+Try drinking camomile tea, dimming the lights, meditating (Headspace or Calm are both great apps) or reading.
 You should also aim to go to bed and wake up at roughly the same time each day, even weekends.

 - Carry out a bedroom digitox.
-That means moving anything that emits artificial light – especially phones, laptops and televisions – to another room or, at the very least, shutting them down a couple of hours before you turn in.
+That means moving anything that emits blue LED light – especially phones and laptops – to another room or, at the very least, shutting them down a couple of hours before you turn in.
 If you need to set an alarm, get a clock.
-Saves you, having finally nodded off, being woken in the night with messages from friends who certainly haven’t established their own sleep routine.
+Blue LED light hampers your body’s ability to make melatonin (sleep hormone).

-- Keep your room cool, very dark and cosy.
-What better excuse to stock up on Dyptique candles and 600 thread count bed linen.
+- Keep your room cool and dark – great excuse to stock up on Dyptique candles and 600 thread count bed linen.

-- Ease off heavy meals, booze, caffeine and nicotine in the run up to bed.
-That red wine night cap might seem like a good idea at the time, but it’ll take a good few hours to wear off and can wreak havoc on sleep quality.
+- Avoid heavy meals, booze, caffeine (that includes green tea and chocolate) and nicotine in the run up to bed.
+That red wine night cap might seem like a good idea at the time, but it’ll take a good few hours to wear off and robs you of REM sleep, thus wreaking havoc on sleep quality.